 The readers' opponents, the Jews, are wrong.
 Their leaders are the bad shepherds from the OT.

 When the Gnostics brought confusion and uncertainty, Jesus would show the way.
-They don’t need to worry, because they know his voice.
+They don’t need to worry because they know his voice.

 The Gnostics are also thieves and robbers because they try to climb over the fence to salvation and don’t enter through faith in Jesus.